seewpx/diaecho/README.md

 # diaecho
-A gentoo overlay with misc packages
+A gentoo overlay with misc packages.
+This overlay is most of my own convenience.
+But if any question or issue about the packages in this overlay, you're welcome to contact me.

 ## Usage